 Heavy Card Stock is the Way to Go

 Whatever you do, resist the “oh-so-convenient” urge to print your invitations at a photo kiosk!
-The only files that should ever be printed at a photo kiosk are photos – and even then the quality is questionable.
-Everything else requires matte card stock that is from 80 to 110 lbs.
+Photos are the only files that should ever be printed at a photo kiosk.
+Even then, the quality is questionable.
+All other files require matte card stock that is from 80 to 110 lbs.
 (Ask the designer if you have questions.)

 Even in the event that you’re ordering invitations with photos as part of the design, avoid the photo kiosk.
-For invitations or greeting cards with photos, I recommend the 80 lb.
-Silk Cover, which is coated but not glossy.
+For designs that feature photos, I recommend 80-lb. silk cover paper, which is coated but not glossy.

 Home color printers are clearly the least expensive option, but as a result, they offer the lowest quality.
 (Didn’t your mother tell you that the best things in life won’t be easy, but they’ll be worth it?)

-If you’re going the office supply store route, save your files to a USB drive and bring it to the nearest Fedex, Kinkos, Staples, etc. There you’ll be able to pick out your desired paper, as well as review a sample before printing the entire batch.
-You’ll be given the option to cut out the printed designs yourself, or the sales associate can do it for you for a minimal fee.
+If you’re going the office supply store route, save your files to a USB drive and head to the nearest Fedex, Kinkos, Staples, etc. There you’ll be able to pick out your desired paper, as well as review a sample before printing the entire batch.
+You can either cut out the printed designs yourself, or the sales associate can do it for you for a minimal fee.
 I recommend the nominal fee, unless your ideas of a fun weekend is to manually cut out 30 invitations.
 (Been there, done that, still having nightmares about it…)

 Online printing vendors are a slightly better option, as it offers slightly higher quality than home printers and office supply stores.
-The prices are fairly inexpensive, and no cutting or assembly is required.
+The prices are fairly inexpensive, and there’s no need for cutting or assembly.
 Plus, online printing shops offer more features, like printing double-sided invitations (something you will find nearly impossible to do on a home printer or at an office supply store) as well as using different printing processes (like everyone’s favorite gold foil).
 Just make sure you take into account the shipping time.

 Using a local professional printing shop ensures the highest quality possible, and it’s the option I recommend I highly recommend.
 Professional printers offer limitless features; plus, once again you’ll have the option of reviewing a physical proof of your invitation before printing the entire batch.
-Generally, envelopes are included automatically, so that’s one less detail to have to worry about.
-The cost may be slightly higher than the other options, but the results are always worth it when you’re working with professionals.
-I generally recommend all wedding-related files be printed at a professional printing shop, as well as all wall art and posters.
+Generally, envelopes are included, which is one less detail to worry about.
+The cost may be slightly higher than the other options, but the results are always worth it.
+I recommend printing all wedding-related files at a professional printing shop.